 When making individual compensation decisions for NEOs, the Compensation Committee takes many factors into account, including the individual's role and responsibilities, performance, and experience; the overall performance of Rand; the recommendations of Board Committee Chairs; the individual's past compensation; and comparison to other NEOs of Rand.
-Rand did not use any benchmarking or performance targets to set its compensation levels for 2012.
 The Compensation Committee retained a compensation consultant to provide insight into setting compensation levels for 2013.